hashicorp-dev-advocates/workshop-spring-vault/instruqt/04-static-secrets-inject-secret-into-application/assignment.md

 Open `src/main/java/com/example/workshop_spring_vault/WorkshopSpringVaultApplication.java` in the **Code** tab.

 This main file defines an `ExampleClient` Bean that should be injected into the application.
-Note that the Bean returns a new `ExampleClient` once it gets a new username and password from Vault.
+Note that the Bean returns a new `ExampleClient` once Spring Cloud Vault gets a new username and password from Vault and updates the properties.

 ```java,nocopy
 // omitted